uberVU/mongo-pool/README.md

 	         {'cluster2': {'host': '127.0.0.1', 'port': 27017, 'dbpath': '.*'}}]
 ```

 MongoPool also manages connections to ReplicaSets.
-All you have to do is to add the name of the replica set in configuration.
+All you have to do is to add the name of the replica set in the configuration.
 Also, if you want a read_preference different from PRIMARY, you can specify it in the config.
 ```python
 >>> from mongopool import MongoPool
 >>>